The quinoa salad you’ll make on repeat!

 Tap stars to rate!

-This picnic-worthy Mexican Quinoa Salad gets tossed in a vegan and gluten-free cilantro lime dressing and then loaded with black beans, corn, tomatoes, and avocado.
-You can meal prep this side or main dish ahead of time for a quick and easy lunch or dinner recipe, too!
+This picnic-worthy Mexican Quinoa Salad gets tossed in a bold cilantro lime dressing and then loaded with black beans, corn, tomatoes, and avocado.
+It's so easy to meal prep ahead of time for your next backyard BBQ, or for an easy lunch or dinner!

 Yield 6 servings